88-degrees/Book-of-Changes/en/e79dbdkui.md

 Line 1 is strong, and in an odd place.
 A successful course might be auspiced for its subject; but the correlate in line 4 is also strong; and therefore disappointment and repentance are likely to ensue.
 In the condition, however, indicated by **䷥ Kuí**, where people have a common virtue, they will help one another.
 Through the good services of 4, the other will not have to repent.
 His condition may be emblemed by a traveller's loss of his horses, which return to him of themselves.

 Should he meet with bad men, however, let him not shrink from them.
 Communication with them will be of benefit.
-His good p.
-141 may overcome their evil, and at least it will help to silence their slanderous tongues.
+[His good may overcome their evil](e8b987jian.md#p-141), and at least it will help to silence their slanderous tongues.

 Line 5 is weak, and its subject is the proper correlate of the strong 2.
 They might meet openly; but for the separation and disunion that mark the time.
 A casual, as it were a stolen, interview, as in a bye-lane or passage, however will be useful, and may lead on to a better understanding.